siddharth-pro/gitSiddharth.github.io/projects.md

 ### 8-bit RISC CPU
 * The processor is coded in verilog.
-* The design is verified by writing the instructions to memory through backdoor letting the processor operate on those instructions.
+* The design is verified by writing the instructions to memory through backdoor and letting the processor operate on those instructions.
-* Operations such as reading from memory to register, writing to memory and addition is verified.
+* Operations such as reading from memory to register, writing to memory and addition are verified.
 #### [View Project](/prorisc.html)